Transmission and Mediation of Knowledge - The Good Men Project

 There is an interesting collision of politics and epistemology here.
 Questions of authority (in both the sense of who gets to make decisions and whose judgement is decisive on the answer to a question) and expertise are being combined in a way which is neither surprising given the current political climate, nor to my mind helpful.

-By coincidence I was reading Ravetz’s Scientific Knowledge and its Social Problems last night where he discusses what it is that makes what he calls “true scientific knowledge”.
+By coincidence I was reading Ravetz Scientific Knowledge and its Social Problems’s last night where he discusses what it is that makes what he calls “true scientific knowledge”.
 Ravetz makes a distinction between “facts”, assertions which are generally useful within a particular scientific domain, and “scientific knowledge”.
 The transformation of one into the other involves a process of abstraction and generalisation that in Ravetz words:

 Eventually a situation is reached where the original problem and its descendants are dead, but the fact lives on through a great variety of standardized versions, thrown off at different stages of its evolution, and themsleves undergoing constant change in response to that of their uses.
 This family of versions of the facts[…]will show diversity in every respect: in their form, in the arguments whereby they can be related to experience, and in their logical relation to other facts.
 They will however, have certain basic features in common: the assertions and their objects will be simpler than those of their original, and frequently vulgarized out of recognition.